Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Notation and basic results

 \begin{lemma} There exist indecomposable $F \s_n$-modules $Y^\al$ for $\al\in\Par(n)$ such that $M^\al\cong Y^\al\,\oplus\, \bigoplus_{\be\rhd\al}(Y^\be)^{\oplus m_{\be,\al}}$ for some $m_{\be,\al}\geq 0$.
 Moreover, $Y^\al$ can be characterized as the unique indecomposable direct summand of $M^\al$ such that $S^\al\subseteq Y^\al$.
 Finally, we have $(Y^\al)^*\cong Y^\al$ for all $\al\in\Par(n)$. \end{lemma}

-In order to prove that $V\otimes W$ is irreducible, we will usually prove that $\Hom_G(\End_F(V),\End_F(W))$ is not 1-dimensional by studying the modules $\End_F(V)$ and $\End_F(W)$ separately.
-This will in many cases be done with the next lemma, which is equivalent \cite[Lemma 4.2]{m2} (for covering groups instead of symmetric and alternating groups).
+In order to prove that in most cases $V\otimes W$ is not irreducible, we will usually prove that $\Hom_G(\End_F(V),\End_F(W))$ is not 1-dimensional by studying the modules $\End_F(V)$ and $\End_F(W)$ separately.
+This will in many cases be done with the next lemma, which is an analogue of \cite[Lemma 4.2]{m2} for covering groups of symmetric and alternating groups.

 \begin{lemma} Let $G\in\{\widetilde\s_n,\widetilde \A_n\}$ and $B$ and $C$ be $FG$-modules.
 For $\alpha\in\Par(n)$ let $b_\alpha$ and $c_\alpha$ be such that there exist $\phi^\alpha_1,\ldots,\phi^\alpha_{b_\alpha}\in\Hom_G(M^\alpha,B^*)$ with $\phi^\alpha_1|_{S^\alpha},\ldots,\phi^\alpha_{b_\alpha}|_{S^\alpha}$ linearly independent and that similarly there exist $\psi^\alpha_1,\ldots,\psi^\alpha_{c_\alpha}\in\Hom_G(M^\alpha,C)$ with $\psi^\alpha_1|_{S^\alpha},\ldots,\psi^\alpha_{c_\alpha}|_{S^\alpha}$ linearly independent.
 Then